|

 never be another Jaws, simply because the film so profoundly changed

+the way movies are made and marketed.
 Based on Peter Benchley's bestselling novel, Jaws centers around

 the fictional North Atlantic resort island of Amity, which finds itself